-Our research and development expenses increased by \$76,040 to \$177,714 for the three months ended March 31, 2008, as compared to the research and development expenses incurred for the three months ended March 31, 2007.
-This increase is primarily due to increased engineering activities for product development.
-We expect research and development expenses to increase as employees are hired to provide in-house research and development.
+Our research and development expenses increased from \$56,000 for the period from August 2, 2005 (date of inception) to December 31, 2005 to \$554,187 for 2006 and to \$684,316 for 2007, primarily as a result of increased engineering activities for product development.
+We expect research and development expenses to increase as employees are hired to provide inhouse research and development.
 While we expect to use outside contractors for additional product development on a limited basis, we expect those costs to remain level or decline.